ToMe25/ESP-WiFi-Thermometer/README.md

 # Description
 A program to measure the current temperature(and relative humidity, if supported by the sensor) using an ESP32 or ESP8266.
+This program has a default mode in which the ESP runs continuously and outputs data frequently,
+and a Deep Sleep Mode in which it is off for most of the time and outputs data less frequently.

+## Web Interface
 This program shows the measurements on a simple web interface.
 This web interface updates its values every 2 seconds using javascript.
 A screenshot of the web interface:
 ![web interface](https://raw.githubusercontent.com/ToMe25/ESP-WiFi-Thermometer/master/images/web_interface.png)

+## Deep Sleep Mode
+Deep Sleep Mode is a operating mode where the ESP pushes metrics once, and then sleeps for a predefined time.
+After that it wakes up and pushes metrics again.
+This cycle is repeated indefinitely.
+In this mode the Web Server and ArduinoOTA support are disabled.
+Note: For this to work on the ESP8266 you need to connect the GPIO 16 to the RST pin.

 # Hardware support
 A list of supported microcontrollers and temperature sensors.